filecoin-project/devgrants/open-grant-proposals/autonomous-interdependent-repositories.md

 Distributed Applications (DApps) lack an easy-to-use database layer.

 Our target users are developers for Distributed Applications.
-The new DApps are gaining more functionality getting more complex and currently the number of applications devs is limited due to a steep learning curve.
+The new DApps are gaining more functionality, getting more complex and currently the number of applications devs is limited due to a steep learning curve.
 For the majority of Software Engineers (who are used to working with relational databases) it is hard to write applications with complex data schemas.

 - Our solution: